 Regional Gardening Guide - Zone 5-6

-February 1 to February28-- Discover what you should be doing right now.
+May 1 to May 31-- Discover what you should be doing right now.
 Our experts share gardening advice, techniques, news, and ideas to make your garden the best ever.

 Here’s what’s happening in your gardening region:

 It’s May!
 Time to kick your gardening into high gear and move outdoors for the summer.
 Don’t worry if you haven’t planted all your seeds yet.
 There’s still plenty of time to sow seeds directly in the garden .